sulu/sulu-docs/book/getting-started.rst

 ---------

 The content management part of Sulu is built upon *webspaces*.
-Each of these webspaces configure a content tree.
+Each of these webspaces configures a content tree.
 Each content tree may contain translations for different locales.

 The default webspace configuration is located in